adamkrogh/goodreads-dotnet/README.md

 - author_following.create — Follow an author.
 - author_following.destroy — Unfollow an author.
 - author_following.show — Show author following information.
-- book.show — Get the reviews for a book given a Goodreads book id.
-- book.title — Get the reviews for a book given a title string.
 - comment.create — Create a comment.
 - comment.list — List comments on a subject.
 - events.list — Events in your area.